Axios Retry: Handling Failed Requests With Examples

 Key Takeaways

-One of the main selling points for Axios Retry is the number of configuration options for retrying requests.
-You can set up automatic retries based on HTTP error codes, the number of retries, a backoff delay, and customize the logic in many other ways.
+One of the main benefits of Axios Retry is the number of settings for configuring retries.
+You can set up automatic custom retry logic based on HTTP or server error codes, the number of retries, a backoff delay, and configure retries in many other ways.

-In web scraping, for example, the bot has to send requests to thousands, if not hundreds of thousands of URLs per day.
-Network error issues will be frequent, whether it’s due to the client or the server.
+While web scraping, you send requests to thousands of URLs over a short timespan.
+Network issues will be frequent, whether it’s due to the client or the server.
+A simple while loop cannot be used with Axios interceptors, and you rarely want to retry immediately, delaying retries with exponential backoff instead.

-Using Axios with the Axios Retry plugin can make web scraping more efficient.
-Network errors that meet the retry conditions will be retried automatically, reducing failed requests while the scraper continues processing other URLs.
+Using Axios with the Axios Retry plugin can make web scraping more efficient while keeping the code simple.
+Network, HTTP, and server errors that meet the retry conditions will be retried automatically.
+As such, failed requests are reduced while the scraper continues processing other URLs.

 nvm install 22.20